joeybab3/Open-IOT/README.md

 # Disclaimer
 **THIS SOFTWARE IS ONLY TO BE USED ON LEGALLY ACQUIRED EX-RENTAL OR PERSONAL DEVICES.**

+**NO HELP WILL BE GIVEN TO UNLAWFULLY ACQUIRED DEVICES AND THEFT IS NOT CONDONED NOR TOLERATED.**

 # About
 Scooters we aim to support:
 * Ninebot Max/SNSC 2.0